Network Adequacy

 -

-Delays and inadequate provider networks can lead to more expensive care, longer treatments, and unexpected out-of-network charges.
+Delays and inadequate provider networks can lead to more expensive care, longer treatments, and surprise bills when the care they were promised “in network” isn’t actually available.

 -